grafana/mimir/cmd/cortextool/README.md

 ### Rules

-The following commands are used by users to interact with their cortex ruler configuration.
+The following commands are used by users to interact with their Cortex ruler configuration.
 They can load prometheus rule files, as well as interact with individual rule groups.

 #### Rules List

-This command will retrieve all of the rule groups stored in the specified cortex instance and print each one by rule group name and namespace to the terminal.
+This command will retrieve all of the rule groups stored in the specified Cortex instance and print each one by rule group name and namespace to the terminal.

     cortex-cli rules list

 #### Rules Print

-This command will retrieve all of the rule groups stored in the specified cortex instance and print them to the terminal.
+This command will retrieve all of the rule groups stored in the specified Cortex instance and print them to the terminal.

     cortex-cli rules print

 #### Rules Get

-This command will retrieve the specified rule group from cortex and print it to the terminal.
+This command will retrieve the specified rule group from Cortex and print it to the terminal.

     cortex-cli rules get example_namespace example_rule_group

 #### Rules Delete

-This command will retrieve the specified rule group from cortex and print it to the terminal.
+This command will retrieve the specified rule group from Cortex and print it to the terminal.

     cortex-cli rules delete example_namespace example_rule_group

 #### Rules Load

-This command will load each rule group in the specified files and load them into cortex.
-If a rule already exists in cortex it will be overwritten if a diff is found.
+This command will load each rule group in the specified files and load them into Cortex.
+If a rule already exists in Cortex it will be overwritten if a diff is found.

     cortex-cli rules load ./example_rules_one.yaml ./example_rules_two.yaml  ...